 We also offer a concentration in Law for students in the Criminology and Criminal Justice program, as well as a four-credit minor in Law for students in other disciplines.

-Concentrations and work experience
+Concentrations and co-op opportunities

 Focusing your studies in a particular area and integrating your academic work with hands-on experience can give you an important edge in today’s competitive job market.